 Jobs are Matillion ETL's main way of designing, organizing, and executing workflows.
 The most common usage of Matillion ETL is to build strings of configured components inside a job and then run that job to accomplish a desired task such as loading or transforming data.
 The area of the UI where components are laid out within a job is called the canvas.

 Although most components are common to all platforms, some are not, and are only available for certain versions of Matillion ETL.
 For example, Matillion ETL for Redshift may have some Redshift-specific components that Matillion ETL for BigQuery does not, and vice-versa.

-There are two main flavours of jobs in Matillion ETL: Orchestration and Transformation.
+There are two main flavours of jobs in Matillion ETL: orchestration and transformation.

-Data can be loaded using Connectors (analogously: data stagers, integrations, query components).
-For more information, see Connector Components for more information.
+Data can be loaded using connectors (analogously: data stagers, integrations, query components).
+Read Data staging components for more information.

-Shared Jobs are packaged jobs, created by users, that can be used similarly to how a component is used.
+Shared jobs are packaged jobs, created by users, that can be used similarly to how a component is used.
 This can be conceptually understood as a user-created component, the complexity of which could be as simple as a single Python Script component or as complex as an entire ETL workflow.

-For more information, see Shared Jobs
+For more information, see Shared Jobs.